Oirase Gorge: Japan’s Best Waterfalls & River Walk

 • Bear bell (just in case)

-The autumn foliage season at Oirase Gorge is usually from mid-October to early November.
+The fall foliage season at Oirase Gorge is usually from late October to early November.
 If you are after the cherry blossom, head to other spots in Aomori Prefecture (such as Towada City Government Office Street), as there are sadly no cherry blossom trees around the gorge.

 Shimeikei Stream (紫明渓)